JacobPulk/art/README.md

 <br>

-### explore schemes
+- ### explore schemes

 You can specify nothing, and (repeatedly) direct the program to find a new scheme, saving the schemes you like.
-Of course, to test each scheme, you will probably want to
+Of course, to test each scheme, you will probably want to test at least the first-generated theme several times (explore images), and may want to test several more themes for it(explore themes).

 `??` will find a new **scheme** with a new, appropriate **theme**, and generate and show a new image created by them.

 <br>

-### interrupt scheme/theme search
+- ### interrupt scheme/theme search

 Using default settings, searches for **schemes** and **themes** should produce a result in seconds.
 That said, if the search is taking too long, press ``ctrl+C`` to interrupt it and enter a new command.

 <br>

-### quit
+- ### quit

 `#` will quit the program.

 <br>

-### manually composed schemes/themes
+- ### manually composed schemes/themes

 There are functions in the `art_scheme.py` file where a user can manually compose a **scheme** and/or **theme**.
 However, this is difficult, and the program is not finalized enough for the effort to be worth it.
 Hence, the following types of commands will be of no use and should be avoided: